 - A dama chip can be moved by sliding diagonally forward or backward.
 It can be moved in any empty square, provided there’s no chip blocking its way.

-- Same as with an ordinary chip, the dama chip captures an opponent’s chip by jumping over it diagonally.
+- Like an ordinary chip, the dama chip captures an opponent’s chip by jumping over it diagonally.
 The mathematical operation indicated in the white square where it lands must be used to the designated numbers of the dama chip and the captured chip to calculate the score.
 However, the sum, difference, product, or quotient made by the dama chip must be doubled.

 - The score obtained is also doubled if an ordinary chip captures a dama chip or when a dama chip captures another dama chip.